+Describe the overall implementation of the actions/services to achieve the articulated goal.

 Action/Services Implementation: Full implementation with all available resources.
 LAS reached a milestone this year in establishing its technology infrastructure goal of 1:1 computer devise for students in grades 2-8 and classroom teaching and learning experiences have been tremendously changed with greater enthusiasm and curiosity.

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.

 Because technology infrastructure is still new, a statement of the overall effectiveness of this action would be too preliminary.
-Consequentially, however, there is an emerging need for creating system-wide behavior expectations re: technology usage in class.
+Consequentially, however, there is an emerging need for creating systemwide behavior expectations re: technology usage in class.
 Students, however, continue to expand their leadership skills through various schoolwide events, including participating in schoolwide cleaning efforts.

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-TBD Most of the differences reflect the slight increase in technology devise purchases as well as infrastructure set ups such as internet and bandwidth increase and IT consultant supports.
+Most of the differences reflect the slight increase in technology devise purchases as well as infrastructure set ups such as server replacement and IT consultant support for state assessment set up in the classrooms.

 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.

 LAS will continue to pursue the stated action/services as stated above.

-Complete a copy of the following table for each of the LE A's goals from the prior year LCAP.
+Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
 Duplicate the table as needed.

-3. 3 South 1.5 P. 10 760 25 1 25 P. 10 10 10 10 10 10 10 10 Goal 4 LAS MISSION: #4 LAS SCHOOLWIDE GOALS School-wide implementation of key infrastructures to support fulfillment of LAS mission State and/or Local Priorities Addressed by this goal: STATE
+LAS MISSION: #4 LAS SCHOOLWIDE GOALS School-wide implementation of key infrastructures to support fulfillment of LAS mission

+State and/or Local I Priorities Addressed by this g oal:

+STATE □ 1 □ 2 □ 3 □ 4 □ 5 □ 6 □ 7 □ 8

+COE □ 9 □ 10

 LOCAL

-EXPECTED ACTUAL
+EXPECTED